ashneetrathore/Fabflix/README.md

 - Metadata Page | Displays schema of tables in movie database
 - Add Star Page | Adds a new star to the movie database by entering star info
 - Add Movie Page | Adds a new movie to the movie database by entering movie details

+Links within pages are context-aware, meaning they navigate to relevant content - clicking a movie on a Star Info page opens the corresponding Movie Info page, clicking a genre on a Movie Info page shows search results for that genre, etc.

 ## :open_file_folder: PROJECT FILE STRUCTURE
 ```bash